-- For students enrolled in Grade 7 who take a high school level Regents Examination in mathematics in lieu of the Grade 7 Mathematics test: - O Use their results on this examination when making participation and accountability determinations at the middle level; - Provide full credit on the state's annual accountability system for student results at a performance level of 2 on a Regents Examination in mathematics when determining Performance Indices at the middle level for mathematics; - Provide additional credit on the state's annual accountability system for student results at a performance level of 3 or 4 on a Regents Examination in mathematics when determining Performance Indices at the middle level for mathematics: - Count their participation in the Regents Examination in mathematics when determining whether a school or district has met the 95 percent participation requirement in mathematics at the middle level; - o Require these students to take a more advanced Regents Examination in mathematics at the secondary level to fulfill the participation and performance criteria for secondary-level accountability. - For students enrolled in Grade 7 who take both a high school level Regents Examination in mathematics and the Grade 7 Mathematics test: - Use their results on the Grade 7 Mathematics test when determining the Performance Index in middle-level mathematics in the state's annual accountability system. - For students enrolled in Grade 8 who take a high school level Regents Examination in science in lieu of the Grade 8 Intermediate-Level Science test: - o Use their results on this examination when making participation and accountability determinations at the middle level: - Provide full credit on the state's annual accountability system for student results at a performance level of 2 on a Regents Examination in science when determining Performance Indices at the middle level for science; - Provide additional credit on the state's annual accountability system for student results at a performance level of 3 or 4 on a Regents Examination in science when determining Performance Indices at the middle level for science: - Count their participation in the Regents Examination when determining whether a school or district has met the 95 percent participation requirement in science at the middle level; - o Require these students to take a more advanced Regents Examination in science at the secondary level to fulfill the participation and performance criteria for secondary-level accountability. - For students enrolled in Grade 8 who take both a high school level Regents Examination in science and the Grade 8 Intermediate-Level Science test: - Use their results on the Grade 8 Intermediate-Level Science test when determining the Performance Index in middle-level science in the state's annual accountability system.
+- For students enrolled in grade 6 or 7 who take a high school level Regents examination in mathematics in lieu of the grade 6 or 7 mathematics test: - Use their results on this examination when making participation and accountability determinations at the middle level; - Provide full credit on the State's annual accountability system for student results at an accountability achievement level of 2 on a Regents examination in mathematics when determining Performance Indices at the middle level for mathematics; - Provide additional credit on the State's annual accountability system for student results at an accountability achievement level of 3 or 4 on a Regents examination in mathematics when determining Performance Indices at the middle level for mathematics; - Count their participation in the Regents examination in mathematics when determining whether a school or district has met the 95 percent participation requirement in mathematics at the middle level; - o Require these students to take a more advanced Regents examination in mathematics at the secondary level to fulfill the participation and performance criteria for secondary level accountability. - For students enrolled in grade 6 or 7 who take both a high school level Regents examination in mathematics and the grade 6 or 7 mathematics test: - O Use their results on the grade 6 or 7 mathematics test when determining Performance Indices in middle level mathematics in the State's annual accountability system. - For students enrolled in grade 7 or 8 who take a high school level Regents examination in science in lieu of the grade 8 intermediate level science test: - Use their results on this examination when making participation and accountability determinations at the middle level: - Provide full credit on the State's annual accountability system for student results at an accountability achievement level of 2 on a Regents examination in science when determining Performance Indices at the middle level for science: - Provide additional credit on the State's annual accountability system for student results at an accountability achievement level of 3 or 4 on a Regents examination in science when determining Performance Indices at the middle level for science; - Count their participation in the Regents examination when determining whether a school or district has met the 95 percent participation requirement in science at the middle level; - Require these students to take a more advanced Regents examination in science at the secondary level to fulfill the participation and performance criteria for secondary level accountability. - For students enrolled in grade 7 or 8 who take both a high school level Regents Examination in science and the grade 8 intermediate level science test: - Use their results on the grade 8 intermediate level science test when determining Performance Indices in middle level science in the State's annual accountability system.